rowg/axiom_rangeseries_archive/README.md

 * Communicate with the range series archive manager at Axiom to determine your sync SSH username
-* Download `bootstrap-range-series-archival.sh` from this repository (using a browser, or a command line tool like `curl -sL "https://github.com/rowg/axiom_rangeseries_archive/blob/master/README.md" > $HOME/Downloads/bootstrap-range-series-archival.sh`)
+* Download `bootstrap-range-series-archival.sh` from this repository (using a browser, or a command line tool like `curl -sL "https://github.com/rowg/axiom_rangeseries_archive/blob/master/bootstrap-range-series-archival.sh" > $HOME/Downloads/bootstrap-range-series-archival.sh`)
-* Open a terminal and run the script using `bash` (example `bash $HOME/Downloads/bootstrap-range-series-archival.sh`)
+* Open a terminal and run the script (as a normal user with read access to the SeaSonde data files, not `root`!) using `bash` (example `bash $HOME/Downloads/bootstrap-range-series-archival.sh`)
 * Enter your SSH username determined in the first step when prompted
 * When the script completes, send the displayed public key to the Axiom range series archive manager (safe to send via email)
 * Add the displayed cron job to your crontab (`crontab -e` to open in an editor)